 If you ask Ferdinand what TUMO is, his answer is: “Free computer classes with lots of fun stuff.
 An amazing centre with tons of computers and the best technology.
 So far, we have only been able to participate online, but it also works from home.”
 In more formal terms, TUMO is a unique educational project, an idea of the Armenian-American entrepreneurial couple Sam an Silvia Simonian, who originally wanted to promote digital education in Armenia.
 To this end, they have developed a completely individual learning concept for 12 to 18-year-olds, with ten core areas, from graphic design, photography, animation and music production to programming and robotics.
 Some of the well-suited furnishings were specially designed, e.g. the mobile desk TUMObile which resembles a bumper car.
 TUMO World software is at the core of the concept.
 Students have to develop the content themselves.
 This is based on the belief that having fun sparks students’ ambition, makes them eager to learn and promotes personal responsibility.

 There are now four TUMO centres in Armenia – incidentally, the centre in the capital Yerevan is located in a park that bears the name of the Armenian national poet Hovhannes Tumanjan, nicknamed Tumo, the name adopted by the local students for the learning centre as well – and two more are under construction.
 TUMO is also expanding internationally.
-Centres in Paris and Beirut opened their doors in 2018, followed by Moscow and Tirana this year and Berlin in mid-November Only digital instruction is offered for the time being due to the coronavirus.
+Since 2018, centres have opened their doors in Paris, Lyon, Beirut, Tirana and Kyiv, among others.

 Classrooms look antiquated in comparison